LowRouterBeta

 • Storage: the price applied at the moment of a request is stored on the generation record, so historical bills are stable.

-Pricing isn’t strictly part of the carbon methodology, but it is part of the per-request decision (auto-cheap and tie-break heuristics) so the source is documented here for completeness.
+Pricing isn’t strictly part of the carbon methodology, but it is part of the per-request routing decision (cost is the tie-break after carbon in auto mode) so the source is documented here for completeness.

 What we deliberately don’t include